How Long Do Tanning Lotions Last?

 If you sound more like the latter, you might be wondering if the tanning lotion sitting in the back of your cupboard is still fine to use.

-How long do tanning lotions last?
 Most tanning lotions come with an expiration date on the bottle, and it is worth following.
-The general rule is to not use the tanning lotion after a year past the opening date.
-The ingredients in the tanning lotion might lose their effectiveness over time, and this means the tanning lotion will not work as well.
+The general rule is not to use the tanning lotion after a year past the opening date.
+The ingredients in the tanning lotion may lose their effectiveness over time, which means the lotion will not work as well.

 Does Tanning Lotion Expire?